pattonsgirl/CEG2350/Labs/Lab04/README.md

 Your script must take one OR two arguments from the command line.
 The first argument will always be the *task tracker* action - `add` or `complete`.
 The second argument (if given) is a string, enclosed in quotes, that is the task description (ex. `"Walk the dog"`).

 Your script must use a case statement to evaluate if the first argument contained `add` or `complete` or `view` or `clear` or `help` and do actions based on each.
-If no valid action was given, output `Invalid argument` and print a user guide from the function `user-guide`.
+If no valid action was given, output `Invalid argument` and print a user guide from the function `user-guide` and exit script.

 If the action is to `add` a task, check if a second argument was given - if a second argument was not given, prompt the user for the task description.
 Append the task to a file named `.tasks` in the user's `HOME` directory.
 Let the user know the task was added.